mmbman/Katagiri/jewel-mirror-awareness.md

 To manifest the source.
 Something deep.

-Regardless of whether you believe or not, you have to practice the gassho every day according to the suggestions of the buddhas and the patriarchs: shikan gassho, shikan sitting, shikan walking, shikan sleep.
+Regardless of whether you believe or not, you have to practice the gassho every day according to the suggestions of the buddhas and the patriarchs: *shikan* gassho, *shikan* sitting, *shikan* walking, *shikan* sleep.
 At that time your practice will let you manifest something more than just an action.

 For instance, at one moment there may be two people.
-One persto has hesitation, or doubt, or loss of vitality; but it is time to Sassho and so he does it.
-The other person, regardless of whether he likes it or not, follows the suggestions of the Duddhas and patriarchs and he does shikan gassho.
+One person has hesitation, or doubt, or loss of vitality; but it is time to gassho and so he does it.
+The other person, regardless of whether he likes it or not, follows the suggestions of the buddhas and patriarchs and he does *shikan* gassho.
 With wholeheartedness, from moment to moment.

 At that time, for the two of them, gassho is completely different.
 A gassho is a gassho; no matter who does it, the act is the same.
 No difference.
 But within this no-difference there is a different gassho.
 That is called depth.
 You are really impressed by this particular gassho, and you cannot explain why.

 Even though he was the Abbot of Eiheiji monastery, when Hashimoto Roshi laughed everyone could laugh.
 There can be a completely different feeling within the same laughing.

 For instance, one day I was serving Hashimoto Roshi and a group of senior monks when they were discussing the big ceremony to be held on the 700th anniversary of Dogen Zenji’s death.
 And they were discussing the big meal that was part of the ceremony: how the kitchen should be managed, how much food we should buy, how many people we should expect, that sort of thing.
 Hashimoto Roshi started talking about something but it was off the mark; a monk quickly said, “You don’t understand how the kitchen is managed, so you should just keep quiet.”
-Because of course hashimoto Roshi spent his time doing zazen in the zendo, and teaching and guiding the monks.
+Because of course Hashimoto Roshi spent his time doing zazen in the zendo, and teaching and guiding the monks.

 Hashimoto Roshi just laughed, with a very deep voice.

 But it didn’t disturb anybody; it created a very relaxed and harmonious feeling.
 And everyone else laughed.
-Now that comes from a very deep practice.
-Shikan zazen, shikan gassho, on an everyday basis; very quiet and inconspicuous.
+Now that comes from a very deep practice. *Shikan* zazen, *shikan* gassho, on an everyday basis; very quiet and inconspicuous.
 To practice inconspicuously is to make the root of your life strong.

 So that is communing with the source and simultaneously communing with the process.

 If you practice like this very naturally you can commune with the source.
 That is what we call the depth of gassho, the depth of a smile.
-An inconcelvable smile comes forth.
+An inconceivable smile comes forth.
 An inconceivable fragrance comes forth from every action and every pore of human beings.

 It includes integration and includes the road.
 So the human life includes the integration, the real reality of the present moment.
 Real reality means life as a whole.
 Your life, interconnected and interpenetrated with all sentient beings.
 That is called integration, the real reality of your life.